RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/pose_property_reporter_FilterReporter_complex_type.md

 </FilterReporter>
 ```

--   filter: Name attribute of filter defined previously in the RosettaScript
+-   **filter**: Name attribute of filter defined previously in the RosettaScript

 "Filter Tag": Any of the [[RosettaScripts Filters|Filters-RosettaScripts]] tags